Last update: 12.21.2018

 Those servers would have to be super-fast and ultra-reliable to merit the price, but they aren’t.
 And there’s no BTGuard free trial either, which would sweeten the pill.

-Bottom line of the BTGuard review
+The bottom line of the BTGuard VPN review

-Setting out to be the VPN of choice for torrenters, BTGuard has let its guard down, falling behind the competition and failing to offer anything that today’s VPN users demand.
+Setting out to be the VPN of choice for torrenters, BTGuard has let its own guard down, falling behind the competition and failing to offer anything that today’s VPN users demand.